sanjit-bhat/Var-CNN/README.md

 1. To re-create the defense results of our paper, run ```python dynaflow.py```.
 This will run all the configurations of the defense in both the open- and closed-worlds, creating the defended traces.
 The condensed version of each defended trace will be saved to the choices folder.
 The defense results will be saved to dynaflow.results.
 2. Run ```python bounds_closed.py``` and ```python bounds_open.py``` to attain the metrics of the optimal attacker on each defended dataset.
 3. To run Var-CNN on a DynaFlow-defended dataset, change preprocess_data.py to point to the location of the defended dataset.
-4. To run Wang et al.'s k-NN (https://www.cse.ust.hk/~taow/wf/attacks/) and Hayes' k-FP (https://github.com/jhayes14/k-FP), download their attacks and follow their documentation.
+4. To run Wang et al.'s [k-NN](https://www.cse.ust.hk/~taow/wf/attacks/) and Hayes et al.'s [k-FP](https://github.com/jhayes14/k-FP), download their attacks and follow their documentation.
 5. To run other configurations of your choice, change the parameters at the bottom of dynaflow.py.
 Make sure the paths at the bottom of bounds_closed.py and bounds_open.py correspond with those found in dynaflow.py.